pmonks/spinner/README.md

 # spinner

-A simple indeterminate progress indicator (aka "spinner") for command line Clojure apps.
+Progress indicators for command line Clojure apps, including support for indeterminate tasks (those where progress cannot be measured) and determinate tasks (those where progress can be measured).
+The former are represented using "spinners", while the latter are represented using "progress bars".

-What is it useful for?
+## What is it useful for?

-To give the user of a command line app a simple indeterminate progress indicator during long running processes.
+To give the user of a command line app a visual progress indicator during long running processes.

 Here it is in action (from the unit tests):
 <p align="center">